 Blastocyst Treatment for Infertility?

 In simple terms, Blastocyst treatment is used to better the chances of implanting embryos in the womb.
-Considering the high probability of conceiving with the Blastocyst treatment, only a single embryo is transferred to the womb.
+Considering the high probability of achieving pregnancy with the Blastocyst treatment, only a single embryo is transferred to the uterus.
 That takes care of the risk of multiple births.

 What is Blastocyst technology?